List of Pacific typhoons before 1850: Philippines

 There were several storms between the Philippines and Guam in 1566.
 A typhoon struck the Philippines in August 1568.
 A typhoon affected Manila in June 1589.
 Three typhoons struck the Philippines between September and October 1596, one of which killed more than six people.
 There were also typhoons in October 1598 and 1599.

 1600s

-China
+China/Ming Dynasty (1368–1644), The Qing Dynasty (1636–1912)

 In September 1618, a powerful typhoon struck the city of Chaozhou in eastern Guangdong, killing over 12,500 people and destroying more than 30,000 houses.
 A typhoon in July 1636 impacted Huiyang County (now Huiyang District, Huizhou), and tore off the roof of a pagoda.
 A typhoon in August 1673 produced strong winds and heavy rain in Guangdong, stripping houses of their roofs and snapping tall trees.
 In August 1680, a typhoon accompanied by a tidal flood inundated Shanghai in over 5 feet of water and killed countless people.
 In its wake, villagers sailed through their submerged fields and the bean crops that rotted there caused an outbreak of disease.
 Between late June and early July of 1696, a devastating typhoon produced storm surges that breached levees across Shanghai for thousands of feet, killing more than 100,000 people.